Blane245/musicgenerator/README.md

 # Rambling

+This work is inspired by the book [Formalized Music: Thought and Mathematics in Composition](https://en.wikipedia.org/wiki/Formalized_Music).
+Though the principles in that book are only patially realized here, more work may be done...

 I want a music generator that will play one or more voices using various note generators.
 The generators may be sequences random walk, or stocastic up to 3 degrees.
 Each voice can be assigned to a sound font file bank and preset.
 Voice controls include